Yagogc/vodafone/README.md

 * JS Framework: [React](https://reactjs.org/).
 * CSS Preprocessor: [Styled Components](https://www.styled-components.com/) (CSS-in-JS library).

-The main reasons to choose React is the hight reusable components, a clean abstraction and the fast rendering through the Virtual DOM.
+The main reasons to choose React are: high reusable components, a clean abstraction and the fast rendering through the Virtual DOM.

-And like React, the reusable components is reason behind the use of Styled Components.
+Also, I choosed Styled Components because the same very reasons as React, in particular the reusability part

 The project was created with [Create React App](https://github.com/facebookincubator/create-react-app).
 ## Table of Contents